ben99933/CCUdemo/README.md

 # Course Schedule Generator
-A course schedule generator for CCU students.
+A course schedule generator for CCU students.<br/>
 Built with Tailwind CSS, Express.js and MySQL.

 ### Features